+In accordance with New York State Education Law, section 6301, each student residing in New York and attending SUNY Orange must submit proof of residence annually at the time of registration.
 Please follow the instructions listed below.
-The application for Certificate of Residence can be obtained from the Bursar Office.
+The application for Certificate of Residence can be obtained from the Bursar Office or the Admissions Office.
 It is also included in all registration material and is available on the College web site.